Lehr is VP of strategy and business development at UnityPoint HealthRead more...

 JC: Obviously, LPs care a lot more about returns, so it matters that we have a pretty strong track record from our prior funds.
 Entrepreneurs don’t care about that very much, but it’s very much the same pitch.
 With LPs, we talk about how the wellness platform creates deal flow for us and helps us get into the best deals.
 Because entrepreneurs want to work with us and want the program that we offer.
 We also talk about how we believe it drives direct ROI (return on investment).

 If the average venture portfolio ends up taking a financial loss on 50 percent of its companies, if you can save one or two of those companies from becoming a zero because you helped founders with their mental health issues or whatever else is going on, that drives pretty substantial ROIs at the end of the day.

 With founders, we talk about the same program, but in terms of how we think it directly benefits the founders.

-When we invest in a company, its founders meet with Dr. Kari Sulenes (Executive Director of Project Atlas), who is a clinical psychologist.
-[She] has developed a research-validated assessment process.
-The founders go through that process, we identify their strengths and weaknesses as leaders, and we also figure out what the founders themselves want to work on, because if you don’t want to work on something, then you’re not going to make much progress.
+When we invest in a company, its founders go through a research-validated assessment process.
+We identify their strengths and weaknesses as leaders, and we also figure out what the founders themselves want to work on, because if you don’t want to work on something, then you’re not going to make much progress.
 So, it’s really important for us to make the program custom-tailored to every founder.

 What the program looks like post-assessment, is we build a “life board of directors” for every founder.
 It usually consists of at least one leadership coach, but after that, it’s highly personalized.
 It’s 4-5 people and it depends on what each founder wants to work on: could be a nutritionist, a therapist, someone who helps with public speaking.
 We work with coaches who are sort of like marriage and family therapy specialists, but they specialize around founding relationships.
 Then, it could be industry-specific mentors.